cloudspannerecosystem/autoscaler/README.md

-The Autoscaler monitors your instances and automatically adds or removes nodes to ensure that they stay within the [recommended maximums for CPU utilization][spanner-max-cpu] and the [recommended limit for storage per node][spanner-max-storage].
+The Autoscaler monitors your instances and automatically adds or removes nodes to ensure that they stay within the [recommended maximums for CPU utilization][spanner-max-cpu] and the [recommended limit for storage per node][spanner-max-storage], plus or minus an [allowed margin](poller/README.md#margins).
 Note that the recommended thresholds are different depending if a Spanner instance is [regional or multi-region][spanner-regional].

 ## Architecture